CExA-project/brak/README.md

 }
 ```

-This approach is probably very inefficient in terms of performance at compile time and at runtime, due to the extra overhead.
+This approach is very inefficient in terms of performance at compile time and at runtime, due to the extra overhead.
+For a view of rank 8, the build is 22 % slower than using the parenthesis operator directly, and the execution is 200 times slower.